 Alternatively, you can use an external drive as long as it is USB 3.0-enabled or above (in fact, you can use up to three of them, one for every USB port on the Xbox One S, Xbox One X, Xbox Series S, or Xbox Series X).
 Remember though, as we've stated above, games with optimisations for Xbox Series X and S will not play from a USB drive, so this is a solution for Xbox One and other backwards-compatible games only.

-First choice you need to make is which external drive you will use.
-We chose a 2TB Seagate Game Drive designed especially for Xbox.
-It's USB 3.0, doesn't require an external power source so doesn't take up an additional socket under our AV cabinet, and its Xbox-adorned facia makes it a good fit.
-At around £75 for 2TB it's also good value.
-You can even opt for a 4TB version to fit even more games and captures.
+If you're happy with that, there are plenty of external drives to choose from.
+We opted for a 2TB Seagate Game Drive designed especially for Xbox.
+It is USB 3.0, doesn't require an external power source so doesn't take up an additional socket under our AV cabinet, and its Xbox-adorned facia makes it a good fit.
+At less than £60 for 2TB, it's also good value.

-You can pay a bit more and opt for a 7200 RPM drive instead (the Seagate Game Drive is 5400 RPM) but we've gone for convenience, no noise and price.
-And after all, the Xbox One and Xbox One S internal drives are 5400 RPM too, so the performance will at least match them.
+You can even pay a bit more and opt for a 7200 RPM drive instead (the Seagate Game Drive is 5400 RPM) or even an external USB-driven SSD, but we've gone for convenience, no noise and price.

 Once you have your drive to hand, set-up is simple.
-Plug it into one of the three USB 3.0 ports (two on the rear, one on the front or side depending on the model) when the Xbox One is on.
+Plug it into one of the three USB ports when your Xbox is on.
 A message will pop up on screen to show it recognises that the drive has been connected.